hiptodude2/forefront-reverse-proxy-for-any-chatgpt/README.md

 if localhost url not working. you may need to expose your localhost with ngrok/localtunnel/cloudflared

-5. expose localhost with cloudflared
+5. expose localhost with cloudflared in another cmd

 ```bash
 npm install -g cloudflared